-The Academic Success Center, as part of GMC's Center for Teaching and Learning promotes the academic success of GMC students by providing support through the following programs: academic advising, academic alert, tutoring, and the academic suspension program.
+The Academic Success Center, as part of GMC's Center for Teaching and Learning promotes the academic success of GMC students by providing support through the following programs: success coaching, academic alert, and tutoring.

-Mission: The Academic Success Center dedicates itself to promoting and motivating students to increase their desire to learn through creating an environment that encourages self-advocacy needed to achieve academic success by:
+Mission: The Academic Success Center is a student resource promoting and motivating students to increase their desire to learn through creating an environment that encourages self-advocacy needed to achieve academic success by:

-- Assisting students with the development of academic skills; - Providing academic advising to students to assist them in obtaining their personal and educational goals; - Providing tutoring services through online access or face-to-face interaction to meet the needs of a larger population of students; and - o Providing educational skills training for students returning from academic suspension to improve student success.
+- Assisting students with the development of academic skills - Providing success coaching to students to assist them in obtaining their personal and educational goals - Providing tutoring services through online access or face-to-face interaction to meet the needs of a larger population of students - Providing educational skills training for students returning from academic suspension to improve student success.